-1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1, held its thirty-fifth session from 20 to 31 January 2020.
+- 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1, held its thirty-fifth session from 20 to 31 January 2020.
 The review of Spain was held at the 4th meeting, on 22 January 2020.
-The delegation was headed by the State Secretary for Foreign Affairs, H.E Mr. Fernando Valenzuela Marzo.
-At its 9th meeting, held on 24 January 2020, the Working Group adopted the report on Spain.

-2. On 14 January 2020, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Spain: Bangladesh, Czechia, and Nigeria.

-3. In accordance with paragraph 15 of the annex to Human Rights Council resolution 5/1 and paragraph 5 of the annex to Council resolution 16/21, the following documents were issued for the review of Spain:

-(a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/35/ESP/1);

-(b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/35/SPA/2);

-(c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/35/ESP/3).

-4. A list of questions prepared in advance by Belgium, Germany, Iran (Islamic Republic of), Portugal on behalf of the Group of Friends on NMRFs, Slovenia, Sweden, and the United Kingdom of Great Britain, was transmitted to Spain through the troika.
+The delegation was headed by the Secretary of State for Foreign Affairs, Fernando Valenzuela Marzo.
+At its 9th meeting, held on 24 January 2020, the Working Group adopted the report on Spain. - 2.
+On 14 January 2020, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Spain: Bangladesh, Czechia and Nigeria. - 3.
+In accordance with paragraph 15 of the annex to Human Rights Council resolution 5/1 and paragraph 5 of the annex to Council resolution 16/21, the following documents were issued for the review of Spain: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/35/ESP/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/35/ESP/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/35/ESP/3). - 4.
+A list of questions prepared in advance by Belgium, Germany, Iran (Islamic Republic of), Portugal, on behalf of the Group of Friends on national mechanisms for implementation, reporting and follow-up, Slovenia, Sweden and the United Kingdom of Great Britain and Northern Ireland was transmitted to Spain through the troika.
 These questions are available on the website of the universal periodic review.